 BTEC National Level 3 Extended Certificate - This is equivalent to one A Level and consists of four units, two of which are externally assessed.
+Students studying this course have the option to increase their qualification to 1.5 or Diploma (2).

-BTEC National Level 3 Diploma - his is equivalent to two A Levels and consists of eight units, three of which are externally assessed.
+BTEC National Level 3 Diploma - This is equivalent to two A Levels and consists of eight units, three of which are externally assessed.
+Students studying this course have the option to increase their qualification to the Extended Diploma (3).